Why Does Monistat Burn and Other Information about Yeast Infections

 Yeast feeds on sugars.
 So, by reducing your sugar consumption you will help kill off the excess yeast.
 Of course even if you aren't trying to get rid of a yeast infection it's always a good idea to minimize the sugars in your diet.

-Here are things you should add to your diet to help promote good bacteria:
+Here are things you should add to your diet to help promote good bacteria (and overall good health):

 - protein rich foods